• Shoe Polish and Care Products for Shoes, Sneakers and Leather Goods

 This lesson shows you how to prolong the useful life of all your leather shoes, whether they are a pair of Blake or Goodyear shoes.

-Frequency: at least once a month to ensure good preservation over time.
+Frequency: once a month

-Return - Guides & advices See the products used
+See the products used Return - Guides & advices

 See the products used